 - Posting some helpful, insightful, inspirational, or entertaining stuff on social media.

 - Optimizing a social media page a little further.

 - Monitoring your analytics on your website, your email platform, your social media posts, or your online ads.

 The two most important things to remember: be consistent and be authentic.

 Once you implement your methods of choice for marketing a product, you will then have to take a long, hard look at which ones work and which ones don’t.

 This basically means you will have to evaluate the effectiveness of your marketing methods.
 You have to check if each one meets your marketing goals and lives up to your expectations.
 The problem here, though, is that you need to know how a method failed or succeeded.
 Failure to do this will result in adopting or rejecting a marketing method without finding out why in the first place.

-Wen order to objectively evaluate a marketing method, you first have to rate it based on three criteria:
+In order to objectively evaluate a marketing method, you first have to rate it based on three criteria:

+- Sustainability.
 What works today won’t work tomorrow, which is why you always, always have to keep track of how well your methods bring customers into your fold.
-The same marketing methods can only work for so long, so keep checking back on how they perform and modify them as needed.
+The same digital marketing methods can only work for so long, so keep checking back on how they perform and modify them as needed.